Codiaeum variegatum (Croton Plants) Care Indoors, Common Problems & Remedies

 Would you like to add Crotons to your plant collection?
 You may obtain these plants online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Crotons (Codiaeum variegatum) flourish in bright light with 4-6 hours of direct morning or late evening sunlight, average warmth of 18-270C, humidity of 60-70% and consistently moist, rich, well-drained, all purpose soil coupled with regular feeding during the growing season.
+To care for Codiaeum variegatum indoors, give it bright light with 4-6 hours of direct morning or late evening sunlight, warmth of 18-270C, humidity of 60-70% and consistently moist, rich, well-drained soil coupled with regular feeding during the growing season.

-Codiaeum variegatum does not like too frequent repotting as it does well when pot-bound.
-Regular pruning is necessary to keep it neat and tidy as well as promote compact and bushy growth.
+Crotons do not like too frequent repotting as they best when pot-bound.
+Regular pruning is necessary to keep the plants neat and tidy as well as promote compact and bushy growth.
 Keep reading for more on the growing conditions and how to achieve them.

 Croton Plant, Codiaeum variegatum